-What’s the difference between beta reading and a manuscript appraisal?
+What’s the difference between beta reading and a manuscript assessment?

-The differences between beta reading and a manuscript appraisal are…
+The differences between beta reading and manuscript assessment are…

 Beta readers come from all walks of life and industries.
 They need to be well-read but are not usually editors.
 The level of detail in their assessment of your manuscript (MS), and whether they provide a written report or only verbal feedback, will depend on the beta reading business or individual.

-The ‘beta read report’ provided by a beta reader reflects their views about the MS, based on the beta reader’s experience and the types of books they have read.
+A beta reading report (written or verbal) is provided by a beta reader.
+It reflects the beta reader’s views about the MS, based on their experience and the types of books they have read.
 Different beta readers are likely to have different views because they have different experiences and levels of comprehension.
 But getting a beta read is a good way to be given some basic feedback about what works and what doesn’t work.

 Back To Blog